Let's Go Somewhere

 Minimum fitness level:

-• Comfortable hiking 6–8 hours per day
+• Comfortable hiking 6–8 hours per day, 4-5 days in a row

 • Able to handle 1,000m+ elevation gain